All posts

 Torch is built specifically for the long tail.

-Connecting an application used to require either a cooperative API or a brittle script that broke when the UI changed.
+Connecting an application used to require either a cooperative API or a brittle script that broke whenever the UI changed.
 Most of the long tail offers neither.

 Connectors deploy in days instead of months, work on any application regardless of API support, and integrate with the IGA platform you already run.
-You extend what you have rather than replace it.
+You extend what you have rather than replacing it.